Skip to main content

 However in many cases you need to run ROS on multiple machines, eg.

-a) to give your robot more computing power for video processing or perform multi-robot SLAM b) to control your robots through the internet, for example using Rviz or web user interface c) to rapidly prototype robot software without being limited to compuing power of your robot
+a) to give your robot more computing power for video processing or perform multi-robot SLAM b) to control your robots through the internet, for example using Rviz or web user interface c) to rapidly prototype robot software without being limited to computing power of your robot

 In this tutorial we will show you: